Dr Liam Lawlor

 During his undergraduate studies Liam was primarily interested in organic chemistry, undertaking a year long industrial placement at a pharmaceutical company, and a Masters project working on organic chemistry methodology development.

 After completing his MChem, Liam undertook a PhD as part of the joint Doctoral Training Centre (DTC) between the Universities of Leeds, Sheffield and York, focusing on tissue engineering and regenerative medicine topics (DTC TERM).
-His work focused on the use of HDAC inhibitors in bone, cartilage and adipogenic tissue engineering of stem cells, in the School of Dentistry.
+His work focused on the use of HDAC inhibitors in bone, cartilage and adipose tissue engineering of stem cells, in the School of Dentistry.